diegueins680/trader/README.md

 The UI exposes an Auto-apply toggle for top combos and shows when a combo auto-applied; manual override locks include an unlock button to let combos update those fields again.
 The API panel includes quick actions to copy the base URL and open `/health`.
 Numeric inputs accept comma decimals (e.g., 0,25) and ignore thousands separators.
+The Data Log panel supports auto-scroll to keep the newest responses in view.
+Filter the Data Log by label; Copy shown respects the current filter.

 Run it:
 ```